psylinse/stream-hubspot-contacts/README.md

   const hubspotContact = hubspot.contacts.create(contactObj)
   ```

- The `contactObj` is the argument to Hubspot's awesome `.create()` method.
-Any Hubspot contact property can be used in `contactObj`.
+ The `contactObj` is the argument to HubSpot's `.create()` method.
+Any HubSpot contact property can be used in `contactObj`.
 Check out their full list of properties [here](https://legacydocs.hubspot.com/docs/methods/contacts/contact-properties-overview).
 Note how we used `your_custom_property` as a key.
-The code will throw an error if you don't have a matching property in your Hubspot CRM.
+The code will throw an error if you don't have a matching property in your HubSpot CRM.

-## Client user registration
+## Customer Stream Registration

 To keep a chat secure, we can specify which users can use our client.
 Let's create a `customer` object for our frontend user, and a `supporter` object to represent a sales rep or support rep on the other end of the chat.